If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 Lipid Digestion, Absorption, and Utilization

-Most of the digestion and absorption of these fats happens in the small intestine with the use of the pancreatic enzymes to break the long chained fats into smaller molecules for better absorption.
+Most of the digestion and absorption of these fats happens in the small intestine using the pancreatic enzymes to break the long chained fats into smaller molecules for better absorption.

 Lingual lipase is another thing that starts the breakdown of these chains, and this is found in the saliva when the food enters the mouth.